nathaniel-k-green/nathaniel-k-green.github.io/index.md

 ---
 # Nathaniel K. Green

 My name is Nathaniel K. Green and I am a Mathematics and Computer Science double major from the [University of Wisconsin - La Crosse].
 Here is my [resume].
+You can learn [about] me here

 ----

+[about]: about.md
 [resume]: Nathaniel-Green-Resume-website.pdf
 [University of Wisconsin - La Crosse]: https://www.uwlax.edu/
 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/